sreetapa/grid-pack-GenValidation/README.md

 # grid-pack-GenValidation
-cerate cmsenv with specific release and put the directory in CMSSW/src
+cerate cmsenv with specific release and put the NtupleGenJet directory in CMSSW/src within a directory

 do "scram b"